Mbapat2211/My-Profile/README.md

+# My Profile

-A simple profile created using HTML and CSS.
+A simple personal profile page created using HTML and CSS.

+## Objective

+To learn HTML and CSS and get started with the basics.

+## Information

-This profile includes some basic information about myself.
+The profile contains some basic information about myself and some of my likings, hobbies etc.
-I am still learning both HTML and CSS and hence this profile consists of very basic concepts.